2019 November 09 Saturday in Liberty Hill, Texas

 The view from my deck

-s you can see, some letters are pact tight on two pages, others want interesting things like poopy slime.
+As you can see, some letters are packed tight on two pages, others want interesting things like poopy slime.
 Some letters from very good boys only want candy and Smashbrothers.
 Some children leave cutouts of their desires.
 Other leave messages that only the elves can read.

 It is now 11:15 PM and I was gazing at the night sky, hoping to see that black blanket sprinkled with stars.
 However, I saw that the brightness of the moon overpowered the dim light of most stars.
 I can’t begrudge the moon her light.
 After all she spends half of her nights growing dimmer and darker.
 Only a few days of her endless cycle is she able to dominate the sky.
 I can wait a few nights until the stars once more crowd the sky.